Division 7 Reservoir Replacement

 Schedule

-Phase 1 – Design/Permitting is in progress with the goal to complete in early 2023.
+Phase 1 – Design/Permitting was completed in December 2023.
 A public information session was held on July 12, 2022.

 Project Cost